-To be clear, you can’t just create featured snippets.
-It’s all down to Google’s algorithm meaning sadly, there’s no way to force the situation.
+Let’s be clear, you can’t just create featured snippets.
+It’s all down to Google’s algorithm and, as a result, there’s no way to force the situation.

-However, you can put the cogs in place so that your piece of content is in the best possible state.
+However, you can put the cogs in place so that your piece of content has a better chance at gaining a featured snippet.

 The best place to begin is by analysing your webpage rankings in Google.
 You should target keywords that you’re already ranking on page one for.
 That’s because it’s only worth aiming for search results that trigger a featured snippet.